 During work in hand, the reins slide through the manes of your horse, therefore, we recommended to use reins without buckle in the middle during work in hand but to use a continuous rein.
 The buckle in the middle of the rein can get stuck in the horse's manes and your aids will be disturbed.

 Rein with buckle

 These reins are the most famous reins in dressage and show jumping.
 Reins with buckle closure are mostly used to attach at the bitless shanks (hackamore and cavemore) or to a bit.
 Reins with clip closure is less suitable to attach to shanks or a bit because of metal on metal, which means that aids do not get through as well.

 Reins with grip

 If you often lose your reins or you want something more to hold on to, then a rein with grip is more suitable for you.
-Reins with grip have are there in different options.
+Reins with grip are with different options.

 a rubber layer on one side and the other side with leather